Presenting the Best Robo Advisor Reviews

 Here at BestRoboAdvisors.org, our Robo Advisor reviews take a comprehensive look at many of the main Robo Investor services online.
 Our aim is to highlight their strengths, weaknesses and how they suit different kinds of investors.
 In order to better understand how we create our reviews, allow us to explain the manner in which we assess each service, and how this will help you make a smart financial decision, even without the help of a costly human advisor.

 How we Review Robo Advisors Online

 Robo Advisors are still relatively new additions to the financial landscape, so they can be bewildering and intimidating upon first glance – particularly when it comes to choosing which one you can trust with your money.

 That’s why we have taken it upon ourselves to do the legwork for you.
 We signed up for the service, we invested our own money and we took a critical look at each service – particularly the features included and the way that they manage different portfolios.

 Because of this, we were able to identify a number of criteria that we used to review and differentiate various Robo Advisor services.
 However, it is crucial to understand that not all of these key points are important to an individual investor.
-This is a critical point which we also included in our robo advisor reviews, wherein we explain in detail how a service’s performance in each criteria relates to investors of different types, and most notably, of different investment amounts.
+This is a critical point that we also included in our robo advisor reviews, wherein we explain in detail how a service’s performance in each criterion relates to investors of different types, and most notably, of different investment amounts.